The Teaching of Jesus

 Jesus’ school of discipleship Luke 9:18-62

 A significant portion of Luke’s gospel is dedicated to Jesus’ calling, teaching and training of his disciples.
-This unit records several key moments in the life of a disciple: (i) the confession of Jesus as Messiah, (ii) the call to self-denial, (iii) intimacy with Jesus, (iv) carrying out the mission of Jesus, and (v) journeying with Jesus all the way to the cross.
+This unit, at an apparent turning point of Jesus’ own ministry, challenges disciples with: (i) the confession of Jesus as Messiah, (ii) the call to self-denial, (iii) intimacy with Jesus, (iv) carrying out the mission of Jesus, and (v) journeying with Jesus all the way to the cross.

 - What do you think would happen if every person considering becoming a Christian for the first time was invited to first consider Luke 9?